catalyst-cloud/catalystcloud-docs/source/tutorials/compute/deploying-highly-available-instances-with-keepalived.rst

   $ openstack stack delete vrrp-stack
   Are you sure you want to delete this stack(s) [y/N]? y

-This ends the tutorial on setting up hot swap VRRP instances in the Catalyst Cloud.
+This ends the tutorial on setting up hot swap VRRP instances in Catalyst Cloud.